 - Your income derives from self-employment or you work in an industry that’s particularly vulnerable to the state of the economy.

-On the flip side, three months is probably OK if you have multiple breadwinners in your family or you’ve worked at a pretty stable job for some considerable time (Ref 2).
+On the flip side, three months is probably OK if you have multiple breadwinners in your family or you’ve worked at a pretty stable job for some considerable time.

 How Much Do You Really Need?

 Maybe your monthly expenses run you $3,500.
-That works out to $10,500 to $21,000 for three to six months’ savings – pretty intimidating even as the economy rebounds a little in 2020.
+That works out to $10,500 to $21,000 for three to six months’ savings – pretty intimidating even in the best of times.
 But take a deep breath and think about it.
 Take a hard look at your budget – and if you don’t have one, make one.
 Pin down exactly where your money is going every month.

 Maybe $1,600 of that total pays your rent or mortgage and utilities.
 Another $500 goes to your car payment, auto insurance, gasoline and vehicle maintenance.
 Another $200 goes to health insurance and co-pays, and you need at least $600 a month for groceries and personal expenses.
 So where’s that other $600 going?

 If you’re like most people, you’re probably spending it on your cellphone plan, cable or satellite TV, credit card payments, and an occasional cocktail or meal out.
-So you don’t actually have to save $10,500 to $21,000 based on a $3,500 budget, because there’s $600 of fat built into that number (Refs 3, 5, 6).
+So you don’t actually have to save $10,500 to $21,000 based on a $3,500 budget, because there’s $600 of fat built into that number.

 Start Small, But Start

-Even saving $15 a week will get you there eventually, although it will take quite a while (Refs 1, 3).
+Even saving $25 a week will get you there eventually, although it will take quite a while.
 But the value of a sense of accomplishment can’t be overstated.
 Discouragement can easily derail you, so maybe set one months’ living expenses as your first goal.
-It's certainly better than nothing, and you can move on from there (Refs 2, 5).
+It's certainly better than nothing, and you can move on from there.

 Attack Credit Card Debt, Too

 You’re probably paying significant interest each month if you’re carrying a lot of credit card debt, and that’s money that could be put to better things.
 Consider dividing your weekly, biweekly or monthly savings commitment into two components: Throw half the money at your credit card balances, and tuck the other half aside.
-You’ll eventually reach the point where those balances are paid down and you can send the money you would ordinarily have paid in interest to your savings instead (Refs 2, 6).
+You’ll eventually reach the point where those balances are paid down and you can send the money you would ordinarily have paid in interest to your savings instead.